Irfan-del-droid/chatbot/README.md

 # chatbot
-This chatbot for blind people
+This chatbot is for blind people